 Exclusive benefit for Forum Members: View Ryan Donohue and Chris DuFresne’s presentation from 2019 Healthcare Marketing and Physician Strategies Summit: Connecting Virtual and Physical Brands with the Consumer as Your Guide

 Learn more!
-Order the 2019 Healthcare Marketing & Physician Strategies Summit Playback to hear how Allina Health and other organizations are bridging the experience divide.
+Attend the 25th Healthcare Marketing & Physician Strategies Summit to hear how leading healthcare organizations are bridging the experience divide and more.